Equivalence testing for linear regression: Introduction

+{Statistical methods for equivalence testing have their origins in the 1970s and 1980s (e.g., \citet{westlake1972use}, \citet{schuirmann1987comparison}, \citet{anderson1983new}).
+In psychology research and in the social sciences more broadly, the practice of equivalence testing is relatively new but is ``rapidly expanding'' \citep{koh2013robust}.
+Recent examples of equivalence testing in the applied psychological research literature include \citet{fruehauf2021cognitive} who use equivalence testing to study cognitive control in obsessive-compulsive disorder, and \citet{leonidaki2021comparison} who use equivalence testing in a study of cognitive behavioural therapy.}

+{Statistical software for equivalence testing is also rapidly expanding.
+For researchers using R, the packages ``equivalence'' and ``TOST'' \citep{robinson2016package, lakens2017equivalence} provide many accessible functions.
+For researchers using SAS, STATA, or SPSS, there are also many available resources; \citet{batterham2016improved} (in their Appendix) provide a summary with examples.}

+{ In the psychological research methods literature, one early appearance of equivalence testing methods is \citet{rogers1993using} who discuss equivalence testing for group mean differences. {More recent examples include \citet{goertzen2010detecting} who highlight the importance of using equivalence tests to establish the independence of two different variables (i.e., for establishing negligible correlations), \citet{counsell2020evaluating} who consider equivalence testing methods for measurement invariance, and \cite{marcoulides2017new} who consider equivalence testing for assessing structural equation models.
+Outside of psychology there is also a growing literature on equivalence testing methods (e.g., \citet{leday2022multivariate} and \citet{shen2023equivalence}).}}

+{Conspicuously absent is any published research on methods for equivalence testing in linear regression, with the notable exception of \citet{dixon2005statistical} who propose equivalence tests for establishing negligible population trends in ecology.
+This is rather surprising since linear regression is arguably one of the most commonly used methods for statistical analysis.
+The first objective of this paper is therefore to address this research gap by outlining a general equivalence testing method for establishing negligible regression coefficients.
+In Section 2 (``Equivalence testing for unstandardized regression coefficients''), we review how to define valid hypotheses, calculate $p$-values, and establish ``equivalence confidence intervals'' \citep{seaman1998equivalence} for equivalence tests of unstandardized regression coefficients.}

-When conducting an equivalence test, defining the equivalence margin can often be challenging \citep{ lakens2017equivalence}.
-Indeed, for many researchers, defining and justifying the equivalence margin is one of the ``most difficult issues'' \citep{hung2005regulatory}.
-If the margin is too large, any claim of equivalence will be considered meaningless.
-On the other hand, if the margin is somehow too small, the probability of declaring equivalence will be substantially reduced \citep{campbell2018make, wiens2002choosing}.
-While the margin is ideally based on some objective criteria, these can be difficult to justify, and there is generally no clear consensus among stakeholders \citep{keefe2013defining}.
+{Despite becoming more common and despite the fact that available software has made it more accessible, equivalence testing remains challenging for many researchers.} Specifically, defining and justifying the equivalence margin is cited as one of the ``most difficult issues'' \citep{hung2005regulatory}. \citet{lakens2018equivalence} provide some guidance for using equivalence tests in psychological research but note that defining the margin will be the ``biggest challenge for researchers'' because psychological theories are often ``too vague.''
+If the equivalence margin is too large, any claim of equivalence will be considered meaningless.
+On the other hand, if the margin is somehow too small, the probability of declaring equivalence will be substantially reduced \citep{wiens2002choosing,keefe2013defining, campbell2018make}.